 Subsidies are available to adults and seniors on low-income to assist them to feel safer, more secure and connected.

-Three subsidy types are currently available under the City’s Subsidy Scheme, with up to $100 available under each subsidy type:
+Three subsidy types are currently available under our Subsidy Scheme, with up to $150 available under each subsidy type:

-- Safety: to assist adults to make their homes safer and more secure
+- To assist adults to make their homes safer and more secure.

-- Information Technology: to assist seniors to become more connected to friends, family, resources and information.
+- To assist seniors to become more connected to friends, family, resources and information.

 For more information on how to apply, visit the Subsidy Scheme page.